laravel/docs/artisan.md

         //
     });

-If you need to specify the value of an option that does not accept string values, such as the `--force` flag on the `migrate:refresh` command, you may pass a booelan `true` or `false`:
+If you need to specify the value of an option that does not accept string values, such as the `--force` flag on the `migrate:refresh` command, you may pass a boolean `true` or `false`:

     $exitCode = Artisan::call('migrate:refresh', [
         '--force' => true,